apache/celeborn/docs/developers/workerexclusion.md

 ## ShuffleClient Side Exclusion
 `ShuffleClient`'s local exclusion list is essential to performance.
-Say the timeout to create network connection is 10s, if `ShuffleClient` blindly pushes data to a non-exist `Worker`, the task will hang forever.
+Say the timeout to create network connection is 10s, if `ShuffleClient` blindly pushes data to a non-exist `Worker`, the task will hang for a long time.

 Waiting for `Master` to inform the exclusion list is unacceptable because of the delay.
 Instead, `ShuffleClient` actively exclude `Worker`s when it encounters critical exceptions, for example: